eggpi/citationhunt/scripts/README.md

 named 'citationlinks' and 'page'.
 This may take a few hours.
 You can use any database name you want, but make sure it's specified in a MySQL config file that can be picked up by these scripts.
-The easiest way to do this is to create a `ch.my.cnf` in this directory like so:
+The easiest way to do this is to create a `ch.my.cnf` file in this directory like so:

 ```
 [client]